I am a senior lecturer in Health in the School of Health, Wellbeing and Social Care at The Open University.

 Article for The Conversation (‘Female doctors show more empathy, but at a cost to their mental well-being’ 24 April, 2018).

 2019-2020 Wellbeing in the Law work stream led by Dr Emma Jones (University of Sheffield) and in conjunction with LawCare.
-Our book on Mental Health and Wellbeing in the Legal Profession is forthcoming.
+We have produced a book on Mental Health and Wellbeing in the Legal Profession.

 I represent the OU in a collaborative group between the The Open University, the Knowledge Translation Unit (University of Cape Town) and the BMJ with a focus on improving educational and training resources for frontline healthcare worker training in South Africa.